| Title: | Efficient Spatial Thinning of Species Occurrences |

 verbose |

-If TRUE, prints progress messages (default: FALSE). |
+If 'TRUE', prints progress messages (default: 'FALSE'). |

 ... |

-Additional parameters passed to specific thinning methods.
+Additional arguments passed to specific thinning methods.
 See Details. |

-The thinning methods available are:
+The following thinning methods are available:

 Forces a specific minimum distance between points.